DS3231 Arduino Tutorial: Real-Time Clock with LCD1602, Alarms & Temperature

 This simple code demonstrates how to set alarms on the DS3231, display time on an I2C LCD, and activate an LED using the SQW alarm output.

-The gif below shows the Alarm triggered on the DS3231.
+The GIF below shows the Alarm triggered on the DS3231.

-Enabling Square Wave Output on DS3231
+Enabling Square Wave Output on SQW Pin

 The DS3231 can generate a stable and accurate square-wave output on the SQW pin.
+This signal is very useful in many Arduino projects, especially where you need:

 - A precise clock pulse